Sanjeev2002-hub/HackerRank/README.md

 ![Image](https://github.com/user-attachments/assets/8421c238-1752-4688-b4c9-fdb47097e0b8)

 I had written this query.
-But this qurey has logical in the **case** statement.
+But this qurey has logical issue in the **case** statement.
 The "Not a Triangle" condition is placed after the checks for **"Equilateral"** and **"Isosceles"**, which means it will never be reached when it should be.

 ### Issues in the above Query: